COVID-19 hampering German clubs' return; more Spurs cases - WHIZ News

 Tottenham has more COVID-19 concerns ahead of the first leg against Chelsea in the English League Cup semifinals.

-Spurs had an outbreak that affected nine first-team players in December, and manager Antonio Conte said Monday there are a couple of issues in the squad.
+Spurs had an outbreak that affected nine first-team players in December, and manager Antonio Conte said on Monday there were more issues in the squad.

 “We are checking a couple of situations.
 We’ll see,” said Conte, who didn’t disclose the name of the players affected.